pablooliveira/adad/README.md

 * For multi-threaded programs only the main thread will call the adad runtime measurement hooks.
   But all the threads will contribute to RAPL measures.
 Please be very careful when interpreting the results.

+With the current binary rewriting technique, instrumenting recursive, tail-call optimized, or continuation-passing-style functions may cause issues.

 ## Usage

 First, run the command: